wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 What an ugly and full of errors piece of s***... code.
 Try formatting it again and see how *Black* fixes all of them for you!

+Another thing we can do is configure VSCode so that every time we save, *Black* will automatically format our code.
+Hold `cmd/ctrl + ,` to open the Settings.
+Make sure you are in the *Workspace Settings*, search for *format on save* and activate the checkbox:

-Another thing we can do is to configure VSCode so that every time we save, *Black* will automatically format our code.
+Another thing we can do is configure VSCode so that every time we save, *Black* will automatically format our code.
 Hold `cmd/ctrl + ,` to open the Settings.
 Make sure you are in the *Workspace Settings*, search for *format on save* and activate the checkbox:

 ![format on save](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/format-on-save.png)